GLorenzo679/IA327-Generative-Models-for-NLP/TP1/Answers.md

 **Cell C Q1: What is the size of the vocabulary?**

-The size of the vocabulary is 743
+The size of the vocabulary is 743.

 **Cell F Q2: What do you expect the following probabilities to be?
 Why?**

-1. I expect P(\<eos\>|.) to be 1, since a period is always followed by an end of sentence token, (e.g. all sentences end with a period).
+1. I expect P(\<eos\>|".") to be 1, since a period is always followed by an end of sentence token, (e.g. all sentences end with a period).
 2. I expect P(\<eos\>|\<bos\>) to be 0, since a beginning of sentence token is never followed by an end of sentence token.
 This would mean that we have an empty sentence (e.g. \<bos\>\<eos\>).

 **Cell H Q3: Run this code to produce a plot.
 What does this plot show?
 What is on the x-axis, what is on the y-axis?**